hartwigmedical/hmftools/cider/README.md

 IGHV | Base 283-312.
 IGHJ | 30 base sequence starting with TGGGG (J-TRP) IGKV | Base 283-312.
-IGKJ | Sequence starting with “TTTG” or “TTCG” starting between 27 and 33 IGLV | Base 283-312.
+IGKJ | Sequence starting with “TTTG” or “TTCG” starting between 27 and 33.
+IGK-KDE | Specific anchor coordinates rom the K Del region are checked so that we can detect IGK deletion type rearrangements IGLV | Base 283-312.
 IGLJ | Sequence starting with “TTTG” or “TTCG” starting between 27 and 33 TRAV | Base 283-312.